Cal Raleigh Preview, Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Among the qualified hitters, he ranks 126th in batting average, while his on-base percentage ranks 114th and he is 39th in slugging.
+- Among the qualifying batters in baseball, he ranks 125th in batting average, 112th in on-base percentage, and 39th in slugging.

-- In 33.0% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 14.8% and driven in three or more of his team's runs in four contests.
+- In 38 games this year (32.8%), Raleigh has picked up an RBI, and in 17 of those games (14.7%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 49 of 115 games this season, and more than once 11 times.
+- He has scored in 42.2% of his games this year, with more than one run scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.